nikolanoxon/CarND-T2P5/README.md

 ### Conclusion

-In the end I was able to drive the vehicle around the track using Model Predictive Control.
-If I were to further improve this process, I would include a module to adjust vehicle speed setpoint based on upcoming road curvature.
+In the end I was able to drive the vehicle around the track at a set speed of 100 mph.
+If I were to further improve this process, I would include a module to adjust vehicle speed set point based on upcoming road curvature.
 Much like a normal driver does, when a curve appears ahead I would have the vehicle slow down ahead of the curve.

-Note: regardless of the changes you make, your project must be buildable using cmake and make!

-More information is only accessible by people who are already enrolled in Term 2 of CarND.
-If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/b1ff3be0-c904-438e-aad3-2b5379f0e0c3/concepts/1a2255a0-e23c-44cf-8d41-39b8a3c8264a) for instructions and the project rubric.